lc-2025/enefti/frontend/README.md

 ## Getting Started

-The project production version is available on _Render_ at [https://enefti-demo.vercel.app](https://enefti-demo.vercel.app) For any contribution, maintanance and/or trial needs, please refer to the following specifications.
+The project production version is available on _Vercel_ at [https://enefti-demo.vercel.app](https://enefti-demo.vercel.app) For any contribution, maintanance and/or trial needs, please refer to the following specifications.

 ### Environment